Feast of Unleavened Bread

 2Co 5:4 For while we are now in this house we are made to groan from its weight; not because we want to be stripped, but that we want to put on Life, that this mortality may be swallowed up.

-2Co 5:5 Now He who prepares us for this is God, He who gives us of His Spirit as the pledge guarantee.
+2Co 5:5 And He who prepares us for this is God, who gives us the pledge guarantee of His Spirit.

 2Co 5:6 Therefore, because of this we know and are convinced that as long as we live in the body we are living away from our home with our Lord.